junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Do not give ferrous sulfate to severely malnourished persons.

-Dosage of ferrous sulfate for anemia:
+_Dosage of_ ferrous sulfate for anemia:

-—using tablets of 200 or 325 mg (both sizes contain
+Using tablets of 200 or 325 mg (both sizes contain
-65 mg of iron)—
+65 mg of iron).
 Give 3 times a day, with meals.

 In each dose give:

-adults and children over 12: 1 tablet children 2 to 12 years: 1⁄2 tablet
+- adults and children over 12: 1 tablet

-children under 2 years: 1⁄8 to 1⁄4 tablet ground
+- children 2 to 12 years: 1⁄2 tablet

-up fine and mixed with food.
+- children under 2 years: 1⁄8 to 1⁄4 tablet ground up fine and mixed with food.

 **Folic acid—for some kinds of anemia**

-Often comes in: tablets of 400 mcg
+_Often comes in:_ tablets of 400 mcg

 Folic acid can be important in the treatment of kinds of anemia in which blood cells have been destroyed in the veins, as is the case with malaria.